Julian Fellowes: Career

+1977–1999: Acting and novelist career

+As an actor, Fellowes began his acting career at the Royal Theatre, Northampton.
+He has appeared in several West End productions, including Samuel Taylor's A Touch of Spring, Alan Ayckbourn's Joking Apart and a revival of Noël Coward's Present Laughter.
+He appeared at the National Theatre in The Futurists, written by Dusty Hughes.
+Fellowes wrote several romantic novels in the 1970s, under the pseudonym Rebecca Greville.
+He has continued his acting career while writing.

 Fellowes moved to Los Angeles in 1981 and played a number of small roles on television for the next two years, including a role in Tales of the Unexpected.
 He believed that his breakthrough had come when he was considered to replace Hervé Villechaize as the assistant on the television series Fantasy Island, but the role went to actor Christopher Hewett instead.
 He was unable to get an audition for the Disney film Baby: Secret of the Lost Legend (1985) in Los Angeles, but was offered the role when he was visiting England.
 When he asked the film's director why he was not able to get an interview in Los Angeles, he was told that they felt the best actors were in Britain.

 After this, Fellowes decided to move back to England to further his career, and soon played a leading role in the 1987 TV series Knights of God as Brother Hugo, the "ambitious and ruthless second-in-command" of a futuristic military cult.
 Subsequently, in 1991 he played Neville Marsham in Danny Boyle's For the Greater Good and Dr. Jobling in the 1994 BBC adaptation of Martin Chuzzlewit.
 Other notable acting roles included the role of Claud Seabrook in the acclaimed 1996 BBC drama serial Our Friends in the North and the 2nd Duke of Richmond in the BBC drama serial Aristocrats.
 He portrayed George IV as the Prince Regent twice: first in the film The Scarlet Pimpernel (1982) and the second in the 1996 adaptation of Bernard Cornwell's novel Sharpe's Regiment, as well as playing Major Dunnett in Sharpe's Rifles.
-He also played the part of Kilwillie on Monarch of the Glen.
-He appeared as the leader of the Hullabaloos in the television adaptation of Arthur Ransome's Coot Club, called Swallows and Amazons Forever!.
+He also played the part of Kilwillie in Monarch of the Glen.
+He appeared as the leader of the Hullabaloos in the television adaptation of Arthur Ransome's Coot Club, called Swallows and Amazons Forever!
+(1984).

-Aside from acting, he launched a new series on BBC One in 2004, Julian Fellowes Investigates: A Most Mysterious Murder, which he wrote and introduced onscreen.
-He was the presenter of Never Mind the Full Stops, a panel game show broadcast on BBC Four from 2006 to 2007.
-He created the hugely successful and critically acclaimed period drama Downton Abbey for ITV1 in 2010.
-He won a Primetime Emmy for outstanding writing and a Broadcasting Press Guild award for writing Downton Abbey.
-He wrote a new Titanic miniseries that was shown on ITV1 in March–April 2012.